PowerLoom/deploy/README.md

 ## Instructions for code contributors

-1. Ensure `settings.json` and `static/cached_pair_addresses.json` files are populated in relevant directories
+1. Ensure `settings.json` and other relevant files are populated in proper directories
     - `../audit-protocol`
     - `../pooler`
-    - `../offchain-consensus` (if used)
     - others such as `../pooler-frontend` and `../ap-consensus-dashboard` will work by default but do require the latest code to be cloned in the parent directory.
-Refer to script below.
+Refer to `build-dev.sh` for clone instructions.

 2. Run the following command: